yojimboking/jimbocore/_articles/Using your Exocore.md

 ---
 # Using your Exocore

 Now that you've [[Exocore Installation Instructions|installed your exocore]] this guide will walk you through navigating it in practice.
-Read a more detailed explanation of the Exocore's present and future functionality [[Exocore Executive Summary|here.]]
+Read a more detailed explanation of the Exocore's present and future functionality [[The Exocore Package|here.]]

 ## Launch your Exocore